hm-lang/core/proposals/README.md

     * `Store[id]: value` to declare a store (i.e., map/dict), or `Store: value[id]`
     * `Set[element]:` or `Set: [element]` to declare a set with `element` type instances as elements
     * `Array[]: element` or `Array: element[]` to declare an array with `element` type instances as elements
+    * TODO: do we want to remove support for `Array: element[]`, `Set: [element]`, and `Store: value[id]`, requiring the use of the inline way?  if so, then we'll need to support returning arrays from functions like `getArray(Args...)[]: arrayElement` which isn't pretty.
+    * TODO: do we want to remove support for fast container declarations and require explicit `MyArray: array[element]`, `MyDictionary: store[id: int, value: string]`, `SeenValues: set[int]`? this would make it easier to parse `MyArgument[types...]` as `MyArgument: myArgument[types...]` but i think that's clear enough if `myArgument` is a known, in-scope type, but it might help prevent confusion.  ultimately we should see if they represent similar concepts under the hood.
     * `"My String interpolation is $[X, Y]"` to add `[*value-of-X*, *value-of-Y*]` to the string.
     * For generic/template classes, e.g., classes like `array[Count, of]` for a fixed array of size `Count` with elements of type `of`, or `store[id: str, value: int]` to create a map/dictionary